 Chai Hu (Bupleurum root) is the chief Chinese herb in the formula.
 It relieves the stagnated Liver Qi and soothes the Liver.

-Xiang Fu (Cyperi rhizome) soothes the Liver and removes Qi obstruction, regulates menstruation and relieves pain.
+Xiang Fu (Cyperi rhizome) soothes the Liver and removes Qi obstruction.

 Zhi Ke (Bitter orange) regulates Qi and disperses fullness in the chest and abdominal distension.

 Chen Pi (Tangerine peel) moves Qi and strengthen digestion, expels dampness and transforms phlegm.
 Chen Pi, together with Xiang Fu and Zhi Ke act in the formula to enhance the function of Chai Hu.

 Chuan Xiong is a unique Chinese herb that both invigorates Blood and moves Qi.
 It expels Wind.